copernicus-mogley/zkav.club/recording-station/README.md

 From impromptu podcasts and deep-dive conversations to quick reflections and group discussions, we provide the tools and space to create authentic, high-quality content and preserve community memory.

-After recordings are approved by guests, the edit goes out on Zk Av Club and/or co-creator channels, and the source recordings are published to Internet Archive under CC BY-SA.
+After recordings are approved by guests, the source recordings are published to Internet Archive under CC BY-SA.
 Open media, shared memory.

 ## Why we do it